+Loading

-3.1 Loading operations
+operations

-The operation of filling of any road tanker, tank container, rail tank car or barge / vessel with a dangerous substance is a potential hazard.
+The operation of filling of any road tanker, tank container, RTC or barge / vessel with a dangerous substance is a potential hazard.
 It is therefore important that loading facilities and transport equipment are correctly designed and constructed, and properly used and maintained.